By News Team

 Mullins a hot handler

 Though Nicky Henderson has enjoyed plenty of success in races such as the Champion Hurdle recently, it’s Willie Mullins that sits atop of the Festival leaderboard with 65 wins.

 The County Carlow-based handler has bagged a staggering 18 of the 28 Festival races, some of them multiple times, but is yet to produce a Champion Chase winner.

 His Chacun Pour Soi is one of the first three in the betting for this year’s renewal, while Mullins will also be hoping to seal back-to-back Gold Cup wins after winning jump racing’s blue riband for the first time last year.

 Al Boum Photo, the 2019 hero, is back to defend his crown, while Mullins also has Punchestown Gold Cup winner Kemboy lining up.

 What about the handicaps?

-If you’re looking at market principals for one of the 10 handicaps held at the Cheltenham Festival, then you might want to think again.
-These ultra-competitive races are notoriously tricky for punters to pick the winner, but plumping for the SP favourite isn’t wise as just seven have come in since 2011.
+If you’re looking at market principles for one of the 10 handicaps held at the Cheltenham Festival, then you might want to think again.
+These ultra-competitive races are notoriously tricky for punters to pick the winner, but plumping for the SP favourite isn’t wise as just 10 have come home in front since 2011.